-The proposed plan has greater upside potential by virtue of a sliding scale and adopts the recommended 80/120 rule with a straight-line performance/payout relationship.
-Where minimum acceptable performance (identified at 80% on the sliding table) results in threshold payout at 50% of target, and outstanding performance (identified at 120% on the sliding table) earns a maximum payout up to two (2) times target.
+The 2022 plan maintains the recommended 80/120 rule with a straight-line performance/payout relationship.
+Where minimum acceptable performance (identified at 80% on the sliding table) results in threshold payout at 50% of target, and outstanding performance (identified at 120% on the sliding table) earns a maximum payout up to 200% of target.
 The target and straight-line formulaic approach ranges are:

-- 1. CEO: 90% target annual base salary reward.
-Minimum of 0%, maximum at 180% of base pay. - 2.
-Other Executives: 60% target annual base salary reward.
+- (a) CEO: 90% target annual base salary reward.
+Minimum of 0%, maximum at 180% of base pay. - (b) Other Executives: 60% target annual base salary reward.
 Minimum of 0%, maximum of 120% of base pay.